vppillai/H3Rename/README.md

                         New config name
 ```

- > **Note:** If your project path and project display name are different, make sure you pass teh correct argument to the `-l` flag
+ > **Note:** If your project path and project display name are different, make sure you pass teh correct argument to the `-l` flag.
+While renaming with `-l`, teh project path will also be updated to match the new project name.
+In case you want the path to be different, it (The .X folder) can be directly renamed in file explorer.

 ## EXE release